ZachBray/simple-binary-encoding-wiki/Home.md

 1. History of SBE
 1. Why the focus on low-latency and high-performance?
-1. Principles behind the design
+1. Principles behind the design of the codecs
+1. How to use the SBE Tool
+1. Java Users Guide
-1. Quick Start Guide
+1. C++ Users Guide
+1. Frequently Asked Questions

 ## History of SBE